 In some cases, insurance won’t pay for damages that arise in the event of a hit-and-run, under the influence of alcohol or drugs, or driving without a license.

-Which companies provide cheapest third-party coverage in Germany?
+Which companies provide the cheapest third-party coverage in Germany?

-AXA and CosmosDirekt are some of the cheapest and reliable car insurance providers in Germany.
-CosmosDirekt is one of Germany’s leading online car insurance providers that stands not only on low prices but also for more value for money.
+CosmosDirekt is a car insurance provider that stands not only on low prices but also for more value for money.
 In fact, many German tests confirmed the excellent price-performance ratio.
-You can choose between basis or comfort coverage, sign up online here.
+You can choose between basis or comfort coverage, sign up online.

 Second Less Expensive – Partial Coverage